Aliases for TNFSF11 Gene

 GeneCards Summary for TNFSF11 Gene

 TNFSF11 (TNF Superfamily Member 11) is a Protein Coding gene.
 Diseases associated with TNFSF11 include Osteopetrosis, Autosomal Recessive 2 and Autosomal Recessive Malignant Osteopetrosis.
-Among its related pathways are Development_Hedgehog and PTH signaling pathways in bone and cartilage development and PEDF Induced Signaling.
+Among its related pathways are IL-6 signaling pathway and Rheumatoid arthritis.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and tumor necrosis factor receptor superfamily binding.
 An important paralog of this gene is TNFSF10.

 UniProtKB/Swiss-Prot Summary for TNFSF11 Gene